What is a

 - You cannot afford a debt consolidation or a viable proposal.

 - You have little or no equity in your assets.

 - You want an expeditious fresh start.

-- Furniture from the main residence for household use valued up to $7,000 (liquidation value)
+- Furniture from the man residence for household use valued up to $ 7,000 (liquidation value).

-- Work tools necessary for the personal use of a professional activity
+- Work tools necessary for the personal use for a professional activity.

 of our clients are discharged after only 9 months.